Acadia National Park Overview

 |Hiking Trails||125 miles|

-Trailhead Traveler’s Recommended Hikes in Acadia National Park
+Trailhead Traveler’s Recommended Best Hikes in Acadia National Park

 Great views of Somes Sound as you hike the namesake of the park makes this easily one of the best hikes in Acadia National Park.
 Continue on the St. Sauveur Mountain to make the loop a little longer and see a little more!
 The trailhead is located off Route 102 to the east side of Echo Lake.